 - Premature discharge or incomplete discharge instructions

 Also Read: How Medical Malpractice Lawsuits Work

 Medical Negligence Vs Malpractice

-Medical negligence is an error in judgement.
+Medical negligence is an error in judgment.
 In other words, the doctor made an honest mistake.
 The mistake may cause harm to a patient, but the act wasn’t intended to.

 It’s much easier to sue a doctor for medical malpractice since their reckless actions directly caused harm to the patient.
 Just because a patient sustains an injury from a doctor does not mean it counts as either negligence or malpractice.